mtsadler/rb_task_tagging_plugin-1/README.md

-# rb_plugin_template
+# rb_task_tagging_plugin
-A template repository for Raybeam's Airflow Plugins

-Description about plugin here.
+The Airflow Task Tagging plugin facilitates the categorical tagging of Airflow task instances, as well as retrieving tasks based on the set tags.

+## Additional Information
+For more information, example use cases, and the defined Raybeam tagging taxonomy, please refer to the [Technical Specification](https://docs.google.com/document/d/1EYQctRNgWQ2hbZlUxEDEzv3hKL4LsujoO57oV4BcUCs/edit?usp=sharing)

-# Set up
+## Set up
 These are instructions for importing this plugin into an existing airflow workspace.
 To start, navigate to the root of your airflow workspace.
 If you don't have an existing workspace, you can download the sample: